-Posting consistent and useful content will help your job search as employers will see what you can do and that you dedicate yourself to getting jobs done.
+Posting consistent and valuable content will help your job search as employers will see what you can do and that you dedicate yourself to getting jobs done.

 3. Involve Other People

-When you are building your brand to help your job search, don’t focus only on yourself.
+Don’t focus only on yourself when building your brand to help your job search.
 You must involve other people and acknowledge their value in their worlds.
-When you include other people, you show potential employers and clients that you are a team player.
+You show potential employers and clients that you are a team player when you include others.

-You can involve other people by writing about them in your posts or showcasing them in your videos.
+You can involve others by writing about them in your posts or showcasing them in your videos.
 You can also feature their faces in the images you share when you post on social media.
 Showing gratitude to others shows your leadership skills and your empathy toward others.

 4. Work with a Mentor

-As an introvert, sharing your story on social media can be a daunting task.
+As an introvert, sharing your story on social media can be daunting.
 Many introverts benefit from working with a mentor or advisor, as the one-on-one conversation can be comforting and encouraging.
-Introverts do benefit from having a mentor who is extroverted to help them see opportunities that extroverts notice, but introverts might not.
+Introverts benefit from having an extroverted mentor to help them see opportunities that extroverts notice, but introverts might not.

 Mentors and advisors push their mentees to step out of their comfort zones and take beneficial risks.
-When looking for a job and building a brand, that added confidence is priceless.
+That added confidence is priceless when looking for a job and building a brand.